chesslablab/spablab/CONTRIBUTING.md

 ## Welcome to Chesslab

-Thank you for your interest in this awesome open-source community to learn about web development and chess.
+Thank you for your interest in this welcoming and inclusive open-source community to learn about web development and chess.

 Let's build something awesome!